Polar Bears

 Polar Bears Enemy

-Despite the polar bear's awesome size, it does not live completly free of danger.
-Large seals, nimbler in the water than the bears, sometimes harry and nip at a swimming polar bear, and Arctic wolves on the mainland may try to seperate a mother bear from her young.
 But though man is its worst enemy, the only animal a polar bear really fears is the walrus.
 Powerful and belligerent, the ivory-tusked walrus is more than a match for the polar bear.
-They are at constant enmity with the Walrus and frequenty both the combatants perish in the conflict
+They are at constant enmity with the walrus and frequently both the combatants will perish in the conflict

 PolarBear